 If you own a truck or SUV you plan to drive, you might want to look in to a camper trailer.
 These RV rentals in Houston are often large enough to fit six or more travelers.
 However, it's important to remember that a passenger car likely won’t have the capacity to tow a trailer.
 An exception would be a pop-up camper rental in Houston.
 These ultralight trailers can expand, or "pop up," once you are parked.

-If you prefer not to tow, there are a variety of motorhomes to meet your needs.
-Motorhome classifications include Class A, B, and C. Class A units are the most luxurious, and they can accommodate up to eight adults.
-The interiors often rival luxury homes, down to the restroom fittings.
-With an average length of 33 feet, these top-of-the-line camper rentals in Houston allow you to travel in style.
+If you prefer not to tow, there are a variety of motorhomes and camper vans to meet your needs.
+Motorhome classifications include Class A, B, and C and RVshare has plenty of Houston RV rentals in each category.

 All Star RV Resort is another great option that offers a fitness center, a pool, laundry facilities, Wi-Fi, a dump station, and a rec room.
 The campground is also pet friendly.

 There are myriad roads in and out of Houston.
 Interstate 10 runs east and west through the heart of the city.
 Interstate 45 stops in Houston, leading north.
 Meanwhile, Interstate 610 encircles the city.
 Traffic runs the normal patterns, so be sure to plan accordingly.